Jacob Rees-Mogg: Social issues

 Regarding same-sex marriage, Rees-Mogg has stated that he is opposed to it and "not proud" of it being legal, and that it has alienated traditional supporters of the Conservative Party.
 In 2013, Rees-Mogg said that on the issue of same-sex marriage, he took his "whip from the hierarchy of the Roman Catholic Church rather than the [Conservative] Whip's Office".
 He later elaborated that in his view "marriage is a sacrament and the decision of what is a sacrament lies with the Church, not with Parliament."

 Rees-Mogg has said that he does not believe Britain's laws on same-sex marriage or abortion will change.

-Rees-Mogg is against abortion in all circumstances, stating: "life begins at the point of conception.
-He has described abortion as "a cult of death"and a "modern tragedy".
-With same-sex marriage, that is something that people are doing for themselves.
-With abortion, that is what people are doing to the unborn child."
+Rees-Mogg is against abortion in all circumstances, stating: "life begins at the point of conception."
+He has described abortion as "a cult of death" and a "modern tragedy", adding "with same-sex marriage, that is something that people are doing for themselves.
+With abortion, that is what people are doing to the unborn child".
 In September 2017, he expressed "a great sadness" on hearing about how online retailers had reduced pricing of emergency contraception.
-He directly profits from the sales of abortion pills through investments made by his investment company Somerset Capital Management.
 In October 2017, it was reported that Somerset Capital Management, of which Rees-Mogg was a partner, had invested £5m in Kalbe Farma, a company that produces and markets misoprostol pills designed to treat stomach ulcers but widely used in illegal abortions in Indonesia.
 Rees-Mogg defended the investment by arguing that the company in question "obeys Indonesian law so it's a legitimate investment and there's no hypocrisy.
 The law in Indonesia would satisfy the Vatican".
 Several days later, it was reported that the same company also held shares in FDC, a company that sold drugs used as part of legal abortions in India.
 Somerset Capital Management subsequently sold the shares it had held in FDC.
 Rees-Mogg said: "I am glad to say it's a stock that we no longer hold.
 I would not try to defend investing in companies that did things I believe are morally wrong".

 Rees-Mogg is opposed to capital punishment, and favours due process for British jihadists operating abroad.